4 Interviewing Tips for Hiring Managers – Part Two

 Stay tuned for the next installment in this series, and remember, no hiring process is complete without a thorough background check.

-- If you are interviewing a group, definitely give a group assignment that will allow you to observe the applicants’ teamwork skills.
+If you are interviewing a group of individuals, give the group an assignment that will allow you to observe each applicant’s teamwork skills and see who shines.
 If you’re only interviewing one candidate, pull in a few coworkers to help out.

-Naturally, you should never extend an offer to a candidate without doing a thorough background check first.
+Naturally, you should never extend an offer to a candidate without conducting a thorough background check first.
 Talk to VICTIG to find a plan that suits your needs.

 Volunteerism Best Practices and Trends